lGrom/battleship-solitaire/README.md

 - [ ] make a solvable board generator with with options for difficulty and guess and check
 - [ ] add styling to webpage
 - [ ] add dev documentation

+more specific things
+- [ ] make position arrays start at 0 instead of 1
+-